reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 fixing this later if tabs are not handled correctly by rlisp.red.

 4. slfns -- error max-lisp-eval-depth exceeded processing the list of SL functions!
 Default is 800.
-Try increasing to 2000.
-This may lead to Emacs crashing!
-Not large enough.
-Just comment out this module for now; I don't think it is necessary.
+Increasing max-lisp-eval-depth to 2000 and max-specpdl-size to 2000 seems to allow this module to be read.
+Now OK

 5. superv -- OK